 Create a custom integration

-Custom integration data is available only with a New Relic Infrastructure Pro subscription.
+Data from an integration built using the Integrations SDK is available only with a New Relic Infrastructure Pro subscription.

-To learn how to create an integration, use these resources:
+To create an integration using the Integrations SDK, use these resources:

-- Read the Integration file structure documentation, which explains the files required to create an integration, and how to activate an integration.
+- See the integration file structure documentation, which describes the files required to create an integration.